 - Bat Lag

-Using video analysis allows us find key links in the chain such as poor blocking or an inefficient scap load that can be improved and work them into creating a seamless more “efficient” swing (for additional details on the Swing Phase click here).
+Using video analysis allows us find key links in the chain such as poor blocking or an inefficient scap load that can be improved and work them into creating a seamless more “efficient” swing.
 It also helps us better understand the sequencing report a bit more.
 Which brings us to our next set of metrics.